firas1awadallah/HR-management-system/README.md

 3 add an event listener to get the data from the form.

 4 Creat render prototype function to render each employee information.

+## lab 09

+1 Create a js file  accounting.js

+2 Render each department information in a table

+3 Add in a table Information Number and Salary of all Employees